 So then I was hanging out by the office window and the secretary goes, “Are you entering 2’9″?”
 Which totally put me on the spot so I said, “Um, yeah,” and that was that.

 And then went over to Husband and told him he had to video it or walk home because I was going to need proof of this.
 Then I watched them raise the fences.

 But then 3 different people came up to me and told me how much they loved him, and that brought the confidence meter back up.
 Plus, P over jumps everything anyway, so would the extra 3″ even matter?

 Here’s a hint:

-The girl who went right before me had a disaster of a round when her horse stopped repeatedly in a manner that eerily reminded me of P, which made me second guess pretty much my entire life, and I was still a bit of a mess when we went in.
+The girl who went right before me had a disaster of a round when her horse stopped repeatedly, which made me second guess pretty much my entire life, and I was still a bit of a mess when we went in.
 P had to completely bail me out by taking a long one at 5, then I practically froze at 6AB.
 And again at the final jump.
 So it wasn’t exactly (or at all) textbook.

 We were clear so they called us for the JO and I think I asked out loud if that was actually necessary.
 But we did it and came in 2nd out of 7